 Getting the job

 Turner utilized a best value bidding process to award all trades in the public bid.
 Morley was one of eight prequalified concrete subcontractors to submit a proposal.
-Different aspects of the project bid were weighed, including 50 percent for price, 30 percent for relative experience, and 5 percent each for categories of EMR rating, small business and local participation, company stability, and management team experience.
+Different aspects of the project bid were weighed, including 50 percent for price, 15 percent for relative experience and 5 percent each for contractor financial standing, bendability, claims history, EMR rating, small business and local participation, and management team experience.
 “Morley’s combination of competitive pricing and high marks in team experience, safety record and small business partnering secured the award,” Fleming says.

 An open structure

 The library was structurally designed to provide open floor plans throughout the building with lots of natural daylighting.
 “As you walk the floors of the library, for instance through where the stacks will be, there is very little interruption of the space,” Fleming says.
 “Even though you’re in this expansive concrete structure, what might appear imposing on the plans is in fact open and airy.”

 This open effect was achieved through the use of Special Moment-Resisting Frame (SMRF) concrete beams and columns incorporated with conventional waffle slab floor plates, which all but eliminated the need for shear walls throughout the building.
 Typical SMRF beams are upturned 5 feet deep by 27 inches wide, while the SMRF columns range in size, up to 75 inches square.
 The SMRF beams and columns are located along the structure’s perimeter to create rigidity in the planes of the building facades.
 This design strategy allows the interior of the library to be supported by much smaller gravity columns, only 30 inches square.